-- Appointment is full-time, salaried, will meet prevailing wage rate as set by the US Department of Labor, and there is an expectation of continued renewals.
+- Appointment is full-time, salaried, will meet the prevailing wage rate as set by the U.S. Department of Labor, and there is an expectation of continued renewals.

-- Position requires a bachelor’s degree (foreign education equivalent acceptable but not combination of education and experience) or higher.
+- The position requires a bachelor's degree (foreign education equivalent acceptable but not a combination of education and experience) or higher.

-- Position is significant and meets institutional needs as documented by department and endorsed by both the department head and the relevant executive employee.
+- The position is significant and meets institutional needs as documented by the department and endorsed by both the department head and the relevant executive employee.